Erik1007/Alices-Restaurant/README.md

 - [StackoverFlow creating choicefeilds in forms](https://stackoverflow.com/questions/22255759/django-forms-dynamic-choices-for-choicefield) This page was used as guidance and code for creating an available times choicefield in the reservation forms.

+- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation/7986937#7986937) This page was used for guidance in developing a method for preventing overlaping bookings

+- [StackoverFlow many to many models validaiton](https://stackoverflow.com/questions/7986510/django-manytomany-model-validation)This page was used for guidance in developing a method for preventing overlaping bookings.

+- [StackoverFlow many to many filters](https://stackoverflow.com/questions/2218327/django-manytomany-filter) This page was used for guidance in developing a method for preventing overlaping bookings.

+- [StackoverFlow zime zone settings](https://stackoverflow.com/questions/15980302/django-set-datetime-in-views-to-utc1) This page was used for guidance on reseting the curent time for the current location time zone

 ## Media:
 ********************